naev/naev/dat/naevpedia/lore/factions/pirates.md

 Their main clansworld was Haven, until it was destroyed in an offensive by the Empire and Great Houses.
 Since then, they have moved to a more secluded area known as New Haven where they are careful to not repeat the same fate.

-Although they get along well with the [Raven Clan](lore/factions/pirates/ravenclan), they tend to get into fights with the [Black Lotus](lore/factions/pirates/blacklotus), and look down upon the [Dreamer Clan](lore/factions/pirates/dreamerclan).
+Although they get along well with the <%= strravenclan %>, they tend to get into fights with the <%= strblacklotus %>, and look down upon the <%= strdreamerclan %>.
 <% end %>

 <% if fravenclan:known() then %>
 ## Raven Clan

 Arguably the clan that connects all the pirates and maintains infrastructure for their success.
-The [Raven Clan](lore/factions/pirates/ravenclan) is formed by many ex-merchants who were fed up with the corruption and bureaucracy of the Imperial system, and decided to do their own thing.
+The Raven Clan is formed by many ex-merchants who were fed up with the corruption and bureaucracy of the Imperial system, and decided to do their own thing.
 Although they deal in smuggling and black market trade, they do not shun nor turn away from the occasional raid and normal piracy.
 They are very diplomatic and put strong emphasis on human relationships, which they foster to maximize the success of their trading endeavours.